qulle/angular-13-dynamic-runtime-json-config/README.md

 # Angular 13 Dynamic Runtime JSON Config

 ## About
-This repo is not intended as a full reference for how to build good structures in an Angular application.
-This is the bare minimum MVP for showing three concepts.
-The concepts are how to:
+The purpose of this repo is to be concise and only touch on the three topics mentioned in the bullet list below.
+It is not a complete guide to how a good Angular project should be structured.
+The topics covered are the following, how to:

 1. use lazy-loaded-modules in the router.

 2. load runtime application configuration from JSON/API endpoints at application startup.

-3. create a Toast Service that with one-line-of-code dynamically can create toast messages at any state of the application.
+3. create a global Toast Service that with one-line-of-code dynamically can create toast messages at any state of the application.

-## 1. ROUTING
+## 1. Lazy loaded Routing
 Follow this list to set up routing with lazy-loading.

 1.1 Configure main router